Inslee visits Snohomish County school to discuss student health, diversity and literacy - NewsBreak

 Wait times continue to grow in emergency departments of Seattle Children's Hospital

 A spike in the number of children infected with respiratory viruses has triggered a spike in wait times at the emergency departments of some local hospitals.
-"The emergency department at Seattle Children's and every hospital is chock-full," Dr. Indi Trehan, an ED attending physician at Seattle Children's, said last week.
-"We have seen people in hallways... the wait times are really long,"
+"The emergency department at Seattle Children's and every hospital is chock-full," Dr. Indi Trehan, an emergency department (ED) attending physician at Seattle Children's, said last week.
+"We have seen people in hallways... the wait times are really long."

 What parents can do to keep their kids healthy as RSV cases spike